 Oatmeal deserves to be loved throughout your day, not just for breakfast.
-Not only is oatmeal a super food that’s super good for you, it also curbs cravings and suppresses your appetite.
+Not only is oatmeal a superfood that’s super good for you, it also curbs cravings and suppresses your appetite.
 Show your oatmeal some love at sun-up, sun down or somewhere in between and you’ll show your body some nutritional love too.
 Oatmeal’s health benefits are so long they read like your grocery or To Do list (whichever is longer).
 Where to begin?
-Here are nine reasons to love oatmeal at any time of day and be sure to check out our healthy oatmeal recipes.
+Here are seven reasons to love oatmeal at any time of day and be sure to check out our healthy oatmeal recipes.

 1) Oatmeal lowers cholesterol.

 High cholesterol at your latest physical?
 While it’s important to consult your doctor about any medical condition, oatmeal has the potential to reduce high cholesterol when added to your diet.
 The soluble fiber in oats helps remove LDL or bad cholesterol, while maintaining the good cholesterol that your body needs.

 2) Oatmeal reduces your risk of stroke and heart attack.

 Not only does oatmeal help with high cholesterol, but studies show the fiber in oatmeal can lower your risk or strokes and heart attacks, too!
 Oat bran contains even more fiber than oatmeal, making it another great choice to keep your heart healthy.